 Get Every Episode of Flashback

 Only Slate Plus members get to listen to every episode of Flashback.
 You’ll also get extended, ad-free versions of all Slate podcasts—and much more.
-Sign up today and try it free for two weeks.
+Sign up today.

 Subscribe to Flashback